a-karma/Bogor_Workshop/DAY_4/Session1.md

 psmc -p "4+5*3+4" -o RD71_1_coarsePattern.psmc RD71_chr1.psmcfa &
 ```

-This should run in only within a minute.
+This should run within a minute.
 Let's have a look on one of the output files:
 ```sh
 tail -34 RD44_1_coarsePattern.psmc
 ```